 Arguably one of the biggest developments for theme parks in the past decade was the opening of the Wizarding World of Harry Potter at the Universal Orlando Resort.
-This area, which now includes sections in both Universal Studios Florida and Islands of Adventure.
+This area now includes sections in both Universal Studios Florida and Islands of Adventure.
 This immersive area contains rides, restaurants, shops, entertainment, and atmosphere straight from the pages of J.K.
 Rowling’s blockbuster series of books and movies.

 After the original Hogsmeade section was so well received, the Universal Creative team got to work right away on how they could bring even more Harry Potter to the parks.
 Their plan was announced on December 6, 2011, when it was revealed that Harry Potter would be coming to the Universal Studios Florida park.
 This new section, modeled after Diagon Alley, was built on the former Jaws attraction area and opened on July 8, 2014.

 With the opening of Diagon Alley, Universal also opened a full replica of the Hogwarts Express to transport guests between the two parks.